zencart/documentation/content/user/troubleshooting/problem_connecting.md

 ---
-title: 'Sorry!
-There seems to be a problem connecting to our database'
+title: 'There seems to be a problem connecting to our database'
 description:  What do I do when this message is shown?
 category: troubleshooting
 weight: 10